Ramp

 ![[veeral-dm-ramp-recruiting.jpeg|DM from an old friend and mentor, Veeral|300]]

 I still remember the interview process well.
-I remember pushing Pavel on what he perceived the long-term ambitions of the company to be.
-Patrick and I mostly talked about Hacker News and public markets investing (the latter I still don’t know a lot about) — Miami in his background, from the Founders Fund office.
+I pushed Pavel on what he perceived the long-term ambitions of the company to be.
+Patrick and I mostly talked about Hacker News and public markets.
+I could see Miami in his background — he called from the Founders Fund office.
 The technical challenges were hard enough to feel good about completing; but I also didn’t care enough about the outcome (yet) to let my nerves kick in.

 I was disillusioned after working in crypto — on a world-changing mission, that I still believe in! — but in a [resource-cursed](https://en.wikipedia.org/wiki/Resource_curse) environment that had lost its discipline.
 I’d talked to a bunch of crypto teams & investors around the time — wanting badly to double-down, but finding the same reality-distortion field everywhere.